jsborjesson/jsborjesson.github.io/_posts/2016-11-03-exemplary-design.md

 title: Exemplary design
 ---

-I recently wrote a simple command line tool, whose functionality is unimpressive and uninteresting, but has some interesting design choices I would like to get down in writing.
+I recently wrote a simple command line tool, the functionality of which is unimpressive and uninteresting, but has some interesting design choices I would like to get down in writing.